143durga/Rice-Leaf-Disease-Classification/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Prepare the dataset:

-Place the rice leaf images in the data/ directory.
+Prepare the dataset: Place your rice leaf images in the rice_images/ directory.
-If the dataset is hosted online, include download instructions or scripts.

 🖥️ Usage
-Preprocess the data:
+1. Training the Model:
+Open training.ipynb in Jupyter Notebook and run the cells step-by-step to train the model.

+2. Serving the Model:
+Use TensorFlow Serving for real-time predictions:

 bash
 Copy code
-python src/preprocessing/preprocess_data.py
+python main tf-serving.py
-Train the model:
+3. Running the Application:
+Start the application to interact with the model via the frontend:

 bash
 Copy code
-python src/training/train_model.py
-Evaluate the model:

-bash
-Copy code
-python src/inference/evaluate_model.py
-Run the application:

-bash
-Copy code
-python src/app.py
+python main.py
-Access the app at http://localhost:5000 in your browser.

-📊 Dataset Details
-The dataset includes labeled images of rice leaves in the following categories:

-Healthy
-Disease A
-Disease B
-Disease C
-Ensure proper labeling before training.

 🛠️ Technologies Used
 Python: Core programming language
-Machine Learning: TensorFlow, Keras
-Image Processing: OpenCV
-Visualization: Matplotlib, Seaborn
-Web Framework: Flask/Django
+TensorFlow & Keras: Machine learning and deep learning Flask/Django: Backend framework for model integration JavaScript & React: Frontend for user interface Jupyter Notebooks: Interactive model training
 📈 Results
-The trained model achieved:

-Accuracy: X%
-Precision: X%
-Recall: X%
-Detailed metrics and visualizations are available in the notebooks/ directory.
+The model achieves a classification accuracy of X% on the validation dataset.
+Evaluation metrics are documented in training.ipynb.

 🌟 Future Enhancements
-Include additional datasets for better model generalization.
-Deploy as a cloud-based or mobile application.
-Enable real-time disease prediction using edge devices.
+Add more rice leaf disease categories.
+Integrate the system with a mobile app for portability.
+Optimize the model for edge devices like smartphones.